Northlake Mall (Atlanta)

 Northlake Mall is a shopping mall northeast of Atlanta in the Northlake community of northern DeKalb County, Georgia, United States.
-The mall was once owned and managed by Simon Property Group - but since February 2016 has been owned by Texas-based ATR Corinth Partners.
-Anchor store is Macy's (formerly Davison's).
+The mall is owned by Texas-based ATR Corinth Partners.

 History

 The mall was once owned and managed by Simon Property Group.
 In 2014, the ownership of the 43-year-old mall was spun-off into a newly formed real estate investment trust, Washington Prime Group, and in 2015, Washington Prime Group completed acquisition of Glimcher Realty Trust - forming WP Glimcher.
 In February 2016, the mall was sold to Texas-based ATR Corinth Partners.

 Anchors

 The sole current anchor store is Macy's (formerly Davison's).
 Former anchors include JCPenney, Kohl's, and Sears.
 Kohl's closed in 2016; its location was originally Atlanta's fourth Parisian in 1994, after both Town Center at Cobb and Phipps Plaza in 1992 and Gwinnett Place Mall in 1993.
 On May 31, 2018, Sears announced that it would be closing its location in September 2018 as part of a plan to close 72 stores nationwide.
 In October 2019, it was announced that Emory Healthcare will occupy the former Sears building.
 Emory Healthcare has since converted the building into a mass distribution site for COVID-19 vaccinations, serving as their largest off-site vaccination center.
 On June 4, 2020, it was announced that JCPenney would be closing on October 18, 2020, as part of a plan to close 154 stores nationwide, which left Macy's as the only anchor store left.